 UPDATE: The Bulletin of Atomic Scientists will be releasing the 2019 Doomsday Clock on January 24th.
 Please visit their site at www.thebulletin.org.

-The Doomsday Clock is at 2 minutes to midnight.
+The Doomsday Clock is at two minutes to midnight.

 That means the world is closer to a nuclear apocalypse than it has been since the height of the Cold War.
 The last time the Doomsday Clock was this close to midnight, the U.S. and Soviet Union had just tested their first hydrogen bombs.
 That we’re as close to the end of civilization now as we were then is a sobering indictment of the present.

 The Bulletin of Atomic Scientists (the group that manages the Doomsday Clock) named several factors that moved the clock closer to midnight, including the threat of climate change.
 The Bulletin also keeps an eye on the spread of misinformation on a mass scale through social media, and the increasing risk of cyber-based conflicts.
 However, one factor jumped out as the most threatening: nuclear-armed world leaders like Donald Trump.

 Trump and those like him are edging the world closer and closer to nuclear war.
 On the Korean peninsula, macho bluster from Trump and Kim Jong-un threaten the gravest of consequences.
 Threats to arms control agreements from U.S. and Russian leaders jeopardize decades of hard-fought progress to reduce the likelihood of nuclear war.
 The Trump administration has laid out a vision to make nuclear war easier to wage.

 In all of these cases (and unfortunately many more), a small cabal of leaders across the globe are making decisions that have implications for the entire world.